Learning Session Videos to Help you Through the Housing Process

 Both traditional and affiliated housing offer a roommate matching service where applicants can create a profile and select roommates.
 For USH communities, all applicants are able to utilize the roommate matching portion of the online leasing portal.
 WCU and USH do not recommend utilizing outside companies that advertise roommate matching services, such as roomsurf.com, goingpotlluck.com, roommateclick.com, or any social media application.
 WCU and USH are not connected with these services and will not receive any information regarding the matches that you make on these sites.

 How does leasing work with a USH community?

 Residents of USH communities must sign a Lease Agreement, an individual agreement that covers their assigned bedroom space and any common space shared with other occupants.
 Residents, however, are only responsible for the terms specified in their own agreement and will not be held responsible for unpaid rent or any individually incurred fees by roommates.

-North Campus Leases are 10 months in length
+North and South Campus Leases are 10 months in length